sogladev/mod-vanilla-naxxramas/optional/README.md

 # Optional files
 * `PlaguewoodHub` contains a map edit to restore the original Plaguewood teleporter hub
+* `SkipAttunement` contains DB changes that are needed when disabling attunement requirement `Naxxramas.RequireAttunement=0`
+* `DamageHealthArmorModifierScaling` contains a single query to apply additonal scaling to all Naxx40 creatures

 ## PlaguewoodHub
 this folder contains: